QualiSystems/devguide_source/_reference/9.2.0/creating-static-vm.md

 If you want to allow the admin to provide the details during resource discovery, you will need to dynamically pull them from the context.
 For illustration purposes, we will set an attribute called "vCenter Name" that will define  the vCenter cloud provider resource to be used to load and power on/off the VM.

-First, generate the shell's data model by running the following command-line from the shell's root folder:

-{% highlight bash %}
-shellfoundry generate
-{% endhighlight %}

-In the driver, replace the following line:

-{% highlight python %}
-my_clp_name = 'my_clp_resource_name'
-{% endhighlight %}

-With this:

-{% highlight python %}
-my_clp_name = context.resource.attributes['MyStaticVm.vCenter Name']
-{% endhighlight %}

-In the *shell-definition.yaml*, add the attribute as a discovery attribute.
+First, in the *shell-definition.yaml*, add the attribute as a discovery attribute.
 For example:

 {% highlight yaml %}
 node_types: